 - 1. Define each component of the promotion (communication) mix. - 2.
 Why is public relations considered a key part of the promotion mix?

-This page titled 11.2: The Promotion (Communication) Mix is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 11.2: The Promotion (Communication) Mix is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.